-The writing major is intended to be a double major and therefore is only 33 hours.
+The writing major at Olivet has two distinct tracks: professional writing or creative writing.
+This major is intended to be a double major and therefore has only 33 required hours of credit.
 It pairs well with majors in the humanities as well as business and communication.
 In addition to a writing major, Olivet also offers a minor in writing with the same choice of tracks: professional writing or creative writing.

-At Olivet, students will learn from professors who will not only challenge them academically, but who also care about their personal and professional success.
-Our department is small enough for faculty to know our students on a first name basis.
-They help to broaden the student experience through a variety of cultural and literary events, in the community, in Chicago, and abroad.
+At Olivet, students learn from professors who not only challenge them academically, but who also care about their personal and professional success.
+The department is small enough for faculty to know students on a first name basis.
+They help to broaden the student experience through a variety of cultural and literary events on campus, in the community, in Chicago and abroad.